Karen Black: 1971–1979: Hollywood breakthrough and heyday

 The same year, she starred as a glamorous country singer in Robert Altman's ensemble film Nashville.
 In addition to acting in the film, Black also wrote and performed two songs for the soundtrack, which was nominated for a Grammy Award for Best Score Soundtrack.
-On July 4, 1975, Black married actor and screenwriter L. M. Kit Carson, and gave birth to a son, Hunter, on December 26 of that year.

 In 1976, Black appeared as a femme fatale jewel thief Alfred Hitchcock's final film, Family Plot.
 The film received mixed reviews, though Roger Ebert commented that Black "does a good job in a role that doesn't give her much to do."
 She also reunited with director Dan Curtis to star opposite Oliver Reed and Bette Davis in the supernatural horror film Burnt Offerings, playing the wife of a family living in a haunted house.
 Released in the fall of 1976, Burnt Offerings was deemed in The New York Times as an "outstanding terror movie" with "solid actors."
 Additionally, she had a lead role in the independent crime comedy Crime and Passion (1976), co-starring with Omar Sharif.
+Due to scheduling conflicts with Family Plot, Black turned down Valerie Perrine's role in W.C.
+Fields and Me (1976).

-In September 1976, Black traveled to Toronto to be a guest star on the popular variety program The Bobby Vinton Show, which aired across the United States and Canada.
-Black shared her singing talents performing "Lonely Now", and joined Bobby in a medley of country oldies.
+In September 1976, Black traveled to Toronto to be a guest star on the variety program The Bobby Vinton Show, which aired across the United States and Canada.
+Black sang "Lonely Now", and joined Bobby in a medley of country oldies.
 She played a dual role in the 1977 made-for-television thriller, The Strange Possession of Mrs. Oliver, followed by a minor role in Capricorn One (1978) opposite Elliott Gould.
-In 1979, Black appeared in the controversial drama In Praise of Older Women, playing a middle-aged woman who has an affair with a 17-year-old boy.
+In 1979, Black appeared in the erotic drama In Praise of Older Women, which she regretted because she thought its title aged her.